jarronshih/jarronshih.github.io/others/FAQ.md

 ### Q: Tell me about your experience.
 ```
-Work as a web service.
+One of my project works as an sample analysis service.
+We analyzed the Executable file, MS office file, and url with behavior report.
+My part is on a web service.
 Serve async task.
 Role based permission and QoS.
+We handle the traffic at 10k/hr in avg.

+The other early project is about disk encryption.
+We support root volume encryption and also file a patient.
 ```